Alvin Greene: 2013 arrest

 On August 9, 2013, Greene was arrested on a trespassing charge at an apartment complex in Myrtle Beach, South Carolina.
 A report says Greene was walking around at night, was disoriented, and asked for paramedics.
 The paramedics checked on Greene, who was then taken into custody.

-2018 midterm elections
+Death

-Greene noted in a 2018 interview that he was supportive of President Donald Trump.
+Greene died of pneumonia at McLeod Health Clarendon in Manning, South Carolina on March 3, 2026 at the age of 48.